Numerical Solutions of the spectral problem for arbitrary self-adjoint extensions of the 1D Schroedinger equation: Introduction

 The paper is organized as follows.
-Section 2 will be devoted to prove the general theorems that will allow for a convenient description of the self--adjoint extensions of the Schr\"odinger operator $H$ in terms of boundary data in arbitrary dimensions.
-In section 3 we describe the particular form that such theorems take in 1D and we prepare the setting for the development of the corresponding computational tools.
-The main results of the finite element method for the eigenvalue problem in the interval, for general self--adjoint extensions, are discussed in section 4.
-In section 5 some numerical experiments displaying some relevant features of the algorithms are shown.
+Section \ref{Selfadjoint_extensions_of_Schrodinger_operators} is devoted to prove the general theorems that will allow for a convenient description of the self-adjoint extensions of the Schr\"odinger operator $H$ in 1D in terms of boundary data.
+The main results of the finite element method for the eigenvalue problem for completely general self-adjoint extensions are discussed in section \ref{FEM}.
+An appropriate basis of nonlocal boundary functions is introduced there in order to implement the boundary conditions as described by the general theory.
+Moreover, in this section, results concerning the convergence and the stability of the numerical scheme are also proved.
+In section \ref{Numerical_experiments_and_conclusions} we present some numerical experiments displaying relevant features of the algorithm, as well as a comparison with other methods.